avanc13/Medical-Imaging-AI-Project-/README.md

 Pretrained Checkpoints:

-/projectnb/ec500kb/projects/Fall_2025_Projects/Proj_FLASH_MRI/checkpoints/for_graders
+//projectnb/ec500kb/projects/Fall_2025_Projects/Proj_FLASH_MRI/checkpoints/for_graders
 ├── network1.pth              # Network 1: self-supervised
 ├── best_network2_unet.pth    # Network 2: supervised-to-LS
-└── best_network3_unet.pth   # Network 3: Unsupervised (new TE reoconstruct)
+└── best_network3_unet.pth    # Network 3: unsupervised (new TE reconstruction)

 **These were all trained with normalized data, all 4 echoes (excpet 3- trained with input echo 1 and 4), left out the additional variations to not overcrowd readme**